SebaViana/aws-inventory-reporter/README.md

 ./aws-inventory-reporter.sh
 ```

 The output of this script will consist of specific information and the total amount of each resource mentioned above.
 The output is displayed on the screen and also saved in a file located in the reports/ folder within the current script directory.
+Use --no-file to prevent the script from creating an output file.
 The reports are named in the format aws_inventory_$(date +"%Y-%m-%d_%H-%M-%S").txt.